HomeTriviaMusic StarsParliament-Funkadelic

 ✓ TRUE

-Bernie Worrell used a vocoder on a Moog synthesizer to create the iconic robotic melody, pioneering a sound that influenced countless genres.
+Bernie Worrell used a vocoder on a Moog synthesizer to create the robotic lead vocals, pioneering a sound that influenced countless genres.

 More in Music Stars